Jeff-Russ/git-dependency-manager/README.md

 ./gdm.zsh --init
 ```

-a file called `gdm-conf.zsh` will be placed in your current directory.
+a file called `gdm_conf.zsh` will be placed in your current directory.
 This file
 is where you define you dependencies.
 It's packed with comments on how to to that.

-After you set up your  `gdm-conf.zsh`, run the following:
+After you set up your  `gdm_conf.zsh`, run the following:

 ```sh
 ./gdm.zsh --conf